johangroe/wetteronline-api/docs/source/install.rst

 pip
 ###

-To install the WetterOnline API, run this command in a terminal of your choice:
+You can install the WetterOnline API via pip in a terminal of your choice:

 .. code-block:: console